 For example, if you are writing a blog about survival knives, but the content comes back with kitchen knives, the reader is bound to be confused.

-Or there's the example in the screenshot above.
+Or with the example in the screenshot above.
 I asked the tool to create a blog outline for the title ‘can dogs eat snails?'.
 You can see that it has come up with different outlines that come to very different conclusions.

 In one outline the takeaway is ‘Yes, dogs can eat snails'.
 While in another the conclusion is ‘Snails are bad for your dog's health'.
 The question is, which is true?
 Which is accurate?